skip navigation

 Technical Suitability

 U.S. 285 borders the northwest boundary of the SEZ.
-An existing 115‑kV transmission line is accessible to the proposed SEZ.
-There were no pending solar project applications within the proposed SEZ as of August 2011.
+An existing 115‑kV transmission line is accessible to the SEZ.
+There were no pending solar project applications within the SEZ as of May 2012.